Frequently-Asked Questions About The MVA

-The Massachusetts Value Alliance (MVA) was formed in May 2016 and is a collaboration of high quality, cost efficient Massachusetts health care systems.
-This includes hospitals and physicians working together to enhance the efficiency, coordination and quality of care delivered, while promoting local governance with shared leadership in health care decision making.
-The MVA will provide opportunity to exchange best practices among its members with the goal of reducing health care costs to the consumer/purchaser, improving quality and enhancing the patient’s experience.
-Eventually, the MVA may deliver data and analytical capability to enable efficient and effective care management and optimize the coordination of care across multiple settings.
+Formed in 2016, the Massachusetts Value Alliance (MVA) is a collaboration of high-quality, high-value Massachusetts health care systems.
+Hospitals and physicians work together to enhance efficiency, coordination, and quality of care delivered, while promoting local governance and shared leadership in health care decision making.
+The MVA provides the opportunity to share best practices and purchasing among its members with the goal of reducing health care costs, improving quality, and enhancing the patient experience.
 The MVA is the largest collaboration of independent hospital systems and physician organizations in the state.
-Hospital and physician leaders are working together to set the direction for the MVA.

 What is the mission of the MVA?

 Which Massachusetts health care providers are members of the MVA?